1Anish3/Predictive-Analysis-for-Manufacturing-Operations/README.md

 ## Project Structure

-The project consists of the following Python files:
+The project consists of the following files:

 1. **Machine Learning Notebook**:
    - This is a Jupyter Notebook where the machine learning model was developed and trained.
 It includes data preprocessing, model training, and evaluation steps.

 2. **Flask API**:
    - This Python file (`app.py`) contains the Flask API implementation.
 It provides endpoints for uploading data, loading the pre-trained model, training the model, and making predictions.

+3. **CSV Files**:
+   - **manufacturing_data.csv**: This CSV file contains synthetic manufacturing data used for training the model.
+It includes columns such as `Machine_ID`, `Temperature`, `Run_Time`, and `Downtime_Flag`.
+   - **additional_data.csv**: This is an CSV file that can be used for further testing or training.
+It should follow the same structure as `manufacturing_data.csv`.
+It is tested by uploading on POSTMAN

+Both CSV files are required to be in the project directory for testing the API.

 ## Requirements